jailbirt/theeye-docs/docs/core-concepts/iam/user-management.md

   * theeye_viewers

+### First Time Login

-Then, follow hereunder steps to allow a domain user to access TheEye:
+Follow hereunder steps to allow a domain user to access TheEye:

 #### Step 1

-In the Domain Controller add the group to the desired user.
+In the Domain Controller add the group to the user.

 If the user is assigned to an invalid group, the login attempt will be rejected.

 #### Step 2

-Login the web interface using a user with credential owner or manager.
+Login to TheEye web interface using a user with owner or manager permissions.

-Invite the user from the members panel of the organization.
+Invite the user from the members panel of the target organization.

 #### Step 3

-The user is ready to login TheEye
+The user is now ready to login to TheEye web interface.